secrettakehometest/unrevealed-takehome/docs/interview-process.md

 **Them [25:19]:** Holding a lot of stuff we can do.

 **Them [25:28]:** I will let you go.
 I guess kind of.
-The next steps, though, is I've talked to Stephanie, and then.
+The next steps, though, is I've talked to Recruiter, and then.

 **Them [25:30]:** She will reach out the next day or so.